-Note, however, that the Health and Safety Executive has said that a workstation assessment is not required for those working at home temporarily during the pandemic.
-“Temporarily” is not defined, and as working from home may have continued on and off for nearly a year for some employees, we recommend that a DSE assessment is undertaken to identify potential risks.
+The Health and Safety Executive confirmed that a workstation assessment was not required for those working at home temporarily during the pandemic.
+“Temporarily” is not defined, and as working from home may have continued for nearly a year and a half for some employees, we recommend that a DSE assessment is undertaken to identify potential risks.
 If the employee has only a laptop, it may be time to provide a proper keyboard, mouse and monitor to work with.

 Organisations may need to undertake other types of health and safety risk assessment, depending on the work activity, such as manual handling or hazardous substances.
 All equipment and PPE needed for the job will need to be supplied.
 If substances are needed for the work or generated by the work, they will need to be assessed and safe storage supplied if required.
 A first-aid kit will be needed in some situations.

 Support your employees in exploring ways to boost their broadband speeds, if that is an issue, or to make the most of home internet.
 Suggestions include switching off the automatic WiFi connection on devices that are not being used, staggering family activities such as streaming films, and using an ethernet cable to connect the computer to the router so they are not relying on a WiFi signal.